josh-helpert/elder-syntax/docs/base.markdown

 Although not recommended, this syntax is valid.

 Our rules above provide a few guarantees:
-* No name is overwritten in a single line
+* No name is overwritten in the same line
 * Definition and selection syntax are orthogonal

 Using these guarantees we can simplify this somewhat and read it as 2 expressions: